Skip to main content

 Mapping Samples to Zones

 Mapping Samples is a way to create Sounds with more than one Sample across the MIDI keyboard and with different velocities.
-You can create and adjust Zones that define a key (or pitch) range and a velocity range for each Sample included in the Sound.
-In other terms, the Sample will be triggered only if the played note is within its Zone’s key range and velocity range.
+You can create and adjust Zones that define a key range (or pitch range) and a velocity range for each Sample included in the Sound: The Sample will be triggered only if the played note is within the key range and velocity range of its Zone.

 The Zones can overlap, allowing you to trigger different Samples at once or triggering different Samples depending on how hard you hit the pads.
 You can adjust various playback settings for the Sample of each Zone individually.
 The set of all Zones define the Sample Map (or “Map” for short) of the Sound.